gkpodder/gkpodder/README.md

 ⚡ Work experience:
 *  Currently interning at RBC working with auto-regressive models on RISK tasks.
 Also wearing multiple hats by designing and developing a fullstack application
 *  Interned at Hatch LTD. training large image segmentation models for manufacturing.
-Also built robust data pipelines on azure and deployed the application on the edge
+Also built robust data pipelines on azure and deployed the application on the edge for real-time inference

 🔭 Currently into:
 *  Large foundational models(both visual and language)